InteractiveAdvertisingBureau/openrtb/extensions/community_extensions/skadnetwork.md

         <code>skadnetids</code>
       </td>
       <td>
-        A subset of SKAdNetworkItem entries in the publisher app’s Info.plist that are relevant to the DSP.
+        A subset of SKAdNetworkItem entries in the publisher app’s Info.plist that are relevant to the bid request.
 Recommended that this list not exceed 10.
+Note: `skadnetids` will eventually be deprecated in favor of `BidRequest.imp.ext.skadn.skadnetlist.nonlistskadnetids`.
       </td>
       <td>
         array